Rupak-Paul/CS6150-Questions/README.md

 The serialization process involves the following steps:
 - For the `ID`, write the size of the string in bytes using 1 byte (since the size of `ID` will always be ≤ 255), followed by the actual string data.
-- Directly serialize `noOfRegisteredStudents` and `averageMarks` as they have fixed sizes.
+- Directly write the underlying bit pattern of `noOfRegisteredStudents` and `averageMarks` as they have fixed sizes.
-- **Note:** You do not need to compute the IEEE 754 representation of `averageMarks`.
-Instead, access the bit pattern directly using bitwise operators.

 ### Example:
 Given a `Course` object with: